Old Fashioned Sponge Cake Recipes: A Timeless Collection

 As expected, it was a mistake that I quickly regretted since Mom had made the cake for company soon to arrive.

 Queen Victoria was known to love a piece of homemade sponge cake with her afternoon tea.
-Known as Victoria Sponge or Victoria Sandwich Cake, it was served split with raspberry jam that was spread between its layers, the jam sometimes mixed with whipped cream, and its top sprinkled liberally with powdered sugar.
+Known as the Victoria Sponge or Victoria Sandwich Cake, it was made by layering two simple sponge cakes with a generous spread of raspberry jam and sometimes the jam had whipped cream folded into it.
+The top was always finished with a liberal sprinkling of powdered sugar, a simple and elegant tradition you can easily replicate with any of these recipes.

 Sign Up now for GRANDMA'S DESSERT CLUB and download your FREE PDF COPY of Grandma McIlmoyle's Little Dessert Book.
 Also receive my regular Bulletin featuring classic recipes and nostalgia.